arunsinghbabal/Cross_Selling_Product/README.md

 ## Overview

 Welcome to our cross-selling initiative for Product A and Product B!
-This README provides a brief overview of how to effectively promote and cross-sell these two complementary products to boost sales and enhance the customer experience.
+This provides a brief overview of how to effectively promote and cross-sell these two complementary products to boost sales and enhance the customer experience.

 ## What is Cross-Selling?